-If there is a city in Germany to rival Berlin, it is most certainly Munich.
-Touted as the place most Germans would choose to live, this Bavarian giant in the foothills of the Alps is brimming with attractions, nightlife and shopping.
+Munich is a city to rival Berlin, touted as the place most Germans would choose to live.
+This Bavarian giant in the foothills of the Alps is brimming with attractions, nightlife and shopping.

 The city centre is predominantly occupied by Karlsplatz and the pedestrian shopping zone leading to popular tourist hangout, Marienplatz Square.
-Visitor’s will find the magnificent Neues Rathaus here, which like most of Munich’s historical buildings, was restored after the war, returning the architecture of the city back to its glory days of the 18th century.
-The Nymphenburg Palace is another main highlight, a complex of four miniature palaces with stunning rococo architecture and the famous Gallery of Beauties – portraits of beautiful women commissioned by Ludwig I.
+Visitor’s will find the magnificent Neues Rathaus here, which like most of Munich’s historical buildings.
+It was restored after the war, returning the architecture of the city back to its glory days of the 18th century.
+The Nymphenburg Palace is another main highlight.
+A complex of four miniature palaces with stunning rococo architecture and the famous Gallery of Beauties.

-The museums and art galleries in Munich are not only some of the best in Germany, but among the finest in Europe.
-In fact, the modern gallery of art which houses four major museums under one roof is considered to be one of the greatest collections of 20th and 21st century art in the world.
+The museums and art galleries in Munich are among the finest in Europe.
+In fact, the modern gallery of art is considered to be one of the greatest collections of 20th and 21st century art in the world.
 Museum Brandhorst also holds an impressive array of contemporary works whilst the Konigsplatz has a superb collection from ancient Greece.
-For space and technology lovers, a must see is the BMW Museum and BMW World, a fascinating look at transport technology, vintage vehicles and a mesmerising insight to cars of the future.
+For space and technology lovers, a must see is the BMW Museum and BMW World.
+A fascinating look at transport technology, vintage vehicles and a mesmerising insight to cars of the future.

-Munich of course is home to the famous football team, Bayern, and football fans will be enamoured by their awe-inspiring stadium, the Allianz Arena.
-Likewise, the clubs former stadium, Olympiapark, setting for the 1972 Olympic Games, is one of the city’s major landmarks with its striking tower dominating the skyline.
+Munich of course is home to the famous football team, Bayern, and their awe-inspiring stadium, the Allianz Arena.
+Likewise, the clubs former stadium, Olympiapark, is one of the city’s major landmarks with its striking tower dominating the skyline.
 In the vicinity are play areas and picnic spots scattered around an artificial lake that is circumnavigated by a mini-train.
 Dine in the Olympiaturm, a revolving restaurant providing stunning views across the city.

 Visitors to Munich should consider purchasing the CityTourCard, which allows unlimited travel to designated areas in the city centre and surrounding areas together with up to 50% reductions on admission charges for 35 attractions.
 Tickets are available from S-Bahn, trams and U-Bahn stations.